 - Your jaws, ears, neck, or shoulders ache

 Don’t let your TMJ disorder drag on.
 Symptoms can last days, months, or even years.
 Get the effective San Antonio TMJ treatment you need at Cosmetic Dental Associates.
-Call 210-951-4444 to schedule your consultation.
-You can also make an appointment online.
+Call 210-951-4444 (Medical Center) or 210-942-5047 (Alamo Ranch) to schedule your consultation.
+You can also schedule online.
 We’re here to help you feel better!